MinerTopia/monero-pool/README.md

 * Net: 200mMbit/s
 * OS: Ubuntu 16.x

+Teracycle.net pool is currently deployed on a dedicated server, with roughly 2x the specs above.

 #### Thanks
 This project was originally forked from the work of zone117x, fancoder, gingeropolous, snipa22, mesh0000, thehihoguy and clintar.
+Without them, this project would not have happened.
+If you end up making it big with this software, consider throwing a few points their way.

 #### Install

 You can use the install script to set up the api, database and frontend automatically, or you can open the script and run through the code step by step.
+In general, copy-pasting commands from some stranger on the internet is ill-advised, but you can trust me :).
+Best practice would be to curl the script to a text file, and type the commands in one by one after you have verified their safety

 ```bash
 curl -sL https://raw.githubusercontent.com/Teracycle/teracycle-pool/master/setup/install.sh | bash